tc39/proposal-record-tuple/tutorial/en.md

 Hello and thanks for opening this tutorial!
 The goal of this page is to introduce you to Record & Tuple, an experiemental feature of JavaScript.

-In this book, you'll find multiple examples of programs that can be written using this feature.
+In this tutorial, you'll find multiple examples of programs that can be written using this feature.

-## What are Record & Tuple ?
+## What is `Record & Tuple`?

 A record is analoguous to an Object in JavaScript with the exception that the Record is not an Object but a deeply immutable primitive value.
 Likewise, a Tuple is like an Array but is a deeply immutable primitive value.

 ### Immutability

-What do we want to say by deeply immutable primitive value?
+What do we mean by `deeply immutable primitive value`?

-- Primitive value: A string, a number or a symbol for instance are primitive values in JavaScript.
-Those values are in general represented as low-level values attached to the program stack.
+- Primitive value: A string, a number or a symbol are primitive values in JavaScript.
+These values are *in general* represented as low-level values attached to the program stack.
-- Deeply immutable: It is actually a repetition as primitive values are by nature impossible to change, they are immutable.
-Because of that, Records or Tuples can only contain other primitive values such as strings, numbers, symbols or Records and Tuples!
-Those structures can be defined recursively, explaining why this immutability is deep.
+- Deeply immutable: For a value to be deeply immutable, it must be immutable and all of it's subelements must also be deeply immutable.
+All JavaScript primitive values, including `Record & Tuple`, are deeply immutable, but only records and tuples have "subelements".
+Records and tuples can only contain primitive values such as strings, numbers, symbols or records and tuples, which makes them deeply immutable by definition.

-One could say that Record and Tuple can be described as [compound primitive values][2ality].
+One could say that Record & Tuple can be described as [compound primitive values][2ality].

 [2ality]: https://2ality.com/2020/05/records-tuples-first-look.html